Local and global structure of connections on nonarchimedean curves: Berkovich curves

 \subsection{Clean decompositions}

 One has an analogue of the spectral decomposition for the stalk of $M$ at a point $x \in X$.
-Using Theorem~\ref{T:global triangulation}, we can extend this decomposition to specific subspaces of $X$. \begin{lemma} Choose $x \in X$ of type $2$ or $3$. \begin{enumerate} \item[(a)] There exists a unique direct sum decomposition $M_x = \bigoplus_i N_i$ whose base extension to $\calH(x)$ is the spectral decomposition. \item[(b)] There exists a finite \'etale extension $S$ of $\calO_{X,x}$ such that $M_x \otimes_{\calO_{X,x}} S$ admits a direct sum decomposition whose base extension to $\calH(x) \otimes_{\calO_{X,x}} S$ is a refined decomposition. \end{enumerate} \end{lemma} \begin{proof} Part (a) follows by using the pushforward argument from the proof of Theorem~\ref{T:global subharmonic} to reduce to the case where $X$ is contained in the affine line over $K$, then following the proof of \cite[Theorem~12.3.2]{kedlaya-book}.
+Using Theorem~\ref{T:global triangulation}, we can extend this decomposition to specific subspaces of $X$. \begin{lemma} Choose $x \in X$ of type 2 or 3. \begin{enumerate} \item[(a)] There exists a unique direct sum decomposition $M_x = \bigoplus_i N_i$ whose base extension to $\calH(x)$ is the spectral decomposition. \item[(b)] There exists a finite \'etale extension $S$ of $\calO_{X,x}$ such that $M_x \otimes_{\calO_{X,x}} S$ admits a direct sum decomposition whose base extension to $\calH(x) \otimes_{\calO_{X,x}} S$ is a refined decomposition. \end{enumerate} \end{lemma} \begin{proof} Part (a) follows by using the pushforward argument from the proof of Theorem~\ref{T:global subharmonic} to reduce to the case where $X$ is contained in the affine line over $K$; this cases is the Dwork-Robba decomposition theorem \cite[\S 4, Theorem, p.
+20]{dwork-robba}, or can alternatively be derived by following the proof of \cite[Theorem~12.3.2]{kedlaya-book}.
 Part (b) follows similarly upon noting that the local ring $\calO_{X,x}$ is henselian. \end{proof}